7-day home quarantine mandatory for all international arrivals in India, Covid test on 8th: Govt | Business

 - India

-India on Friday made seven-day home quarantine mandatory for all international arrivals and an RT-PCR test on the eighth day, as it issued revised guidelines for international passengers.
+India on Friday made it mandatory for all travellers coming from abroad to undergo seven-day home quarantine followed by an RT-PCR test on the eighth day, widening curbs for international passengers in the wake of the fast-spreading Omicron variant of COVID-19.

 The guidelines released on Friday come into force from January 11 and will remain effective till further government orders.

-As per the existing rules, which have been retained in the revised guidelines, travellers coming from countries specified as ''at risk'' have to submit sample for Covid testing post-arrival and they required to wait for the results at the airport before leaving or taking a connecting flight.
+As per the existing rules, which have been retained in the revised guidelines, travellers coming from countries specified as ''at-risk'' have to submit samples for Covid testing on arrival and then are required to wait for the results at the airport before leaving or taking a connecting flight.

-If tested negative, they need to undergo home quarantine for seven days and then get their RT-PCR test done on the eighth.
-They are also required to upload the results of the RT-PCR test conducted on the 8th day on the Air Suvidha portal (to be monitored by the respective States/UTs).
-If negative, they have to further self-monitor their health for next seven days.
-The updated list of nations from where travellers would need to follow additional measures on arrival, including post-arrival testing (countries at-risk) are countries in Europe including The United Kingdom, South Africa, Brazil, Botswana, China, Ghana, Mauritius, New Zealand, Zimbabwe, Tanzania, Hong Kong, Israel, Congo, Ethiopia, Kazakhstan, Kenya, Nigeria, Tunisia and Zambia.
-For ''not at risk'' countries, a sub-section (2 per cent of the total flight passengers) shall undergo post-arrival testing at random at the airport.
-These 2 per cent travellers in each flight will be identified by the airline concerned (preferably from different countries), according to the revised guidelines.
+Those who test positive will be sent to an isolation facility.
+If they test negative, they need to undergo home quarantine for seven days and then get the RT-PCR test done on the 8th day.
+If again negative, they have to further self-monitor their health for the next seven days.

+They are also required to upload the results of the RT-PCR test conducted on the 8th day on the Air Suvidha portal (to be monitored by the respective states/UTs).

-Travelers from all categories of countries (including those 2 per cent who were selected for random testing on arrival and were found negative) will undergo home quarantine for seven days and undertake an RT-PCR test on the 8th day, officials said, sharing details about revised guidelines said.
+''Travellers from all categories of countries (including those 2 per cent who were selected for random testing on arrival and were found negative) will undergo home quarantine for seven days and undertake an RT-PCR test on the 8th day,'' officials said, sharing details about revised guidelines.

-Also, all the community contacts of the travelers who have tested positive (during home quarantine period) would be subjected to quarantine for 14 days and tested as per the Indian Council of Medical Research protocol, the guidelines stated.
+Also, all the community contacts of the travellers who have tested positive (during the home quarantine period) would be subjected to quarantine for 14 days and tested as per the Indian Council of Medical Research protocol, the guidelines stated.

 Children under 5 are exempted from both pre- and post-arrival testing.
-However, if found symptomatic for COVID-19 on arrival or during the home quarantine period, they shall undergo testing and treated, according to the laid down protocol.
-Prior to undertaking the journey, all travelers will have to upload a negative RT-PCR report of the test conducted within 72 hours of the beginning of the journey.
+However, if found symptomatic for COVID-19 on arrival or during the home quarantine period, they shall undergo testing and be treated according to the laid down protocol.
+Prior to undertaking the journey, all travellers will have to upload a negative RT-PCR report of the test conducted within 72 hours of the beginning of the journey.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)